How To Choose the Right Eyewear for Your Style

 - The color of your frames should complement your natural coloring.
-For cool colored complexion, go with frame hues that are black, silver, plum, magenta, pink, jade and blue.
-If your skin has warm undertones, look for copper, peach, orange, red, off-white and khaki colored frames.
+For cool colored complexion, go with hues that are: black, silver, plum, magenta, pink, jade, or blue.
+If your skin has warm undertones, look for copper, peach, orange, red, off-white, and khaki-colored frames.

 - Let your eyewear reflect your personality.
 Don’t be afraid to have fun and choose more than one pair.

 - Lens material – Very few lenses today are made of glass.
 You have more options than ever before.
-A high-index plastic is thin material designed for stronger prescriptions.
-Polycarbonate lenses are shatterproof and made for active adults and kids.
+High-index plastic is thin material designed for stronger prescriptions.
+Polycarbonate lenses are shatterproof and built for active adults and kids.
 We can recommend which material would be best for your prescription strength and lifestyle.

 - Lens options – Single vision lenses correct nearsightedness or farsightedness, but not both.
 Single vision glasses also include reading lenses for people with presbyopia.
 Bifocals are the glasses that can correct both distance and up-close work.
 Progressive lenses are an advanced technology that ensures good sight at any range.

-- Lens treatment options – These enhancements to your lenses are optional, but they can really improve the performance of your eyewear.
+- Lens treatment options – These enhancements to your lenses are optional, but they can improve your eyewear’s performance.

 - Anti-reflective – eliminates glare

 - Photochromic – changes the lens to shade and protect eyes when exposed to UV rays